-Slough Sedge is an easy-to-grow, evergreen sedge that functions well in many landscape applications from bioswales to hedgerows, and looks great all year long.
-It grows vigorously in wet soils and, over time, creates dense areas of tufted vegetation that sport drooping black inflorescence and seed heads, which are adored by birds from spring to fall.
+Slough sedge is an easy-to-grow, evergreen sedge that looks great all year long and functions well in many landscape applications from bioswales to hedgerows.
+It grows vigorously in wet soils and, over time, creates dense areas of tufted vegetation with drooping dark brown to black inflorescence and seed heads, which are adored by birds from spring to fall.

 - Light requirements: full sun, part sun/part shade